wazuh/wazuh-documentation/source/user-manual/capabilities/vuls.rst

 Use case
 ---------

-The following use case shows how to configure a daily vulnerability scan, which will not report alerts of level less than 5 unless its vulnerability has been updated within the last 20 days.
-We will also update the NVD (since 2016) and OVAL databases.
+The following use case shows how to configure a daily vulnerability scan.
+In this example, only alerts that are level 5 or higher will be reported, unless its vulnerability has been updated within the last 20 days.
+This configuration example is also set to update the NVD (since 2016) and OVAL databases.

 .. code-block:: xml